davetron5000/awesome-cli-ruby/make_awesome/01_making_awesome.md

 !SLIDE bullets incremental
 # Why Ruby? #
 ## Community
-* Tons of fine-grained gems
 * Part of the culture
+* Tons of fine-grained gems (if you know where to look)

 !SLIDE
 # How? #